 So, what exactly are the provisions, what are the changes, and how do they interplay with one another?

 New Jersey Family Leave Act (FLA)

 This act allows NJ employees to take up to 12 weeks of job-protected leave during a 24-month period to care for a newborn or newly adopted child, or to care for a parent, child (under 18), spouse, or civil union partner who has a serious health condition.
 The act applies to employers with at least 50 total employees (working both in and outside NJ) who have been working at least 20 weeks.

-Changes: Beginning June 30, 2019, the new law brings the minimum-employee threshold down to 30 employees and widens the definition of applicable children to include those being placed into foster care with the employee and those conceived using a gestational carrier agreement.
+Changes: Effective June 30, 2019, the new law brings the minimum-employee threshold down to 30 employees and widens the definition of applicable children to include those being placed into foster care with the employee and those conceived using a gestational carrier agreement.
 In addition, covered family members will expand to include siblings, grandparents, parents-in-law, blood-related relatives, and those individuals with whom the employee has the equivalent of a family relationship.
 The employee notice requirement is also reduced from 30 to 15 days in certain circumstances.